 Galit graduated from New York University’s College of Arts and Sciences, and then continued at the NYU School of Medicine.
 She completed an Internal Medicine Residency at NYU/Bellevue Hospital and Preventative Medicine training at the NYC Department of Health and the Columbia School of Public Health, where she also earned a Masters in Public Health.

 After completing her training, she worked as a faculty member at Montefiore Medical Center (MMC) and Albert Einstein College of Medicine (AECOM), where she served as the associate director of the Social Medicine and Primary Care Residency programs.
 Her time at MMC was allocated to teaching, social epidemiology research and clinical medicine.
 Among other responsibilities, she was the director of the residency research curriculum and was the founder and director of a Research Based Health Activism course.
 With the intention to work in the field of international health, she changed her academic status to an adjunct after ten years as faculty at MMC/AECOM.
-Since April 2010 she has been involved with the Haiti Medical Education (HME) Project.
+She has been involved with the Haiti Medical Education (HME) Project since April 2010.

 Nancy Sohler conducts research on accessing quality health care, social/cultural influences on health behaviors, and novel strategies to deliver health care for disadvantaged populations.
 She is an Associate Medical Professor at the City College of New York.